robert-westenberger/knowledgebase/book-notes/structure-and-interpretation-of-computer-programs/sequences-as-conventional-interfaces.md

 * Sum squares of the leaves of a tree that are odd
 	* Begin with *enumerator* that generates a **signal** consisting of leaves on given tree.
-* Construct list of eben fibo numbers where k is less than or equal to n
+* Construct list of even fibo numbers where k is less than or equal to n